mories76/udmprose-iptv/README.md

 # IPTV on the UniFi Dream Machine PRO SE & UniFi Dream Router

-This document, altought highly experimental, will describe how to get podman running on the UDM PRO SE & UDR.
+This document, altought experimental, will describe how to get podman running on the UDM PRO SE & UDR.
 Please be warned, I am no expert at this field.
 Please let me know if you have any advice, a comment, a 👍 or anything else.

+Thank you @mnomnomnomhb for your input on the UDR.

 There are two project which this procedure heavilly relies on.
 - https://github.com/boostchicken/udm-utilities